LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 We categorize our three categories, which will be explained hereafter:
-Custom types, SHACL shapes, and SPARQL query mapping.
+Custom types, SHACL shapes, and SPIN SPARQL queries.

 ### Custom Types